hotschedules/slate/source/includes/POS/getting-started.md

 * Your files (StoreInfo and StoreBusinessDay)
 * Method to pass data to the API (HS Bodhi Query Tool or Postman for example)

-At a minimum, your file need to include a full day of data.
+At a minimum, your file needs to include a full business day of data.
 For example, if you are posting sales at 10:00am and then again at 11:00am, your 11:00am file needs include all the data you posted at 10:00am as well as the data from 10:00am to 11:00am.

 <aside class="notice"> <strong>Let's Get Started</strong> </aside>